benhatsor/revert-devtools/README.md

 In 2024, Chrome redesigned its DevTools.
 I personally believe the redesign was a downgrade.

-This extension allows you to restore DevTools to its former glory in newer versions of Chrome.
+This extension allows you to restore DevTools to its previous design in newer versions of Chrome.

 <img src="screenshot.png" width="700">